 Voter Registration List

-Our Voter Registration List is maintained to facilitate our election process.
+The Town’s Voter Registration List is maintained to facilitate the municipal election process.
 Individual voter records may only be changed with written notice.
 Records will be kept as to the most recent date you voted in our municipal election.
-Records will be purged if
+Records will be purged if:

-- we receive notification of the sale or transfer of Mountain Village real property or discover it through our audit process or otherwise (We will examine whether or not you are still eligible to vote.); or
+- We receive notification of the sale or transfer of Mountain Village property or discover it through our audit process or otherwise (We will examine whether or not you are still eligible to vote.); or